Get NSW vessel registration

-The following vessels must be registered with Roads and Maritime when occupying NSW navigable waters:
+The following vessels must be registered to occupy NSW navigable waters:

-- Power-driven vessels that are powered by an engine with a power rating of 4.0 kilowatts or more (greater than 5 horsepower)
+- power-driven vessels with an engine power rating of 4.0 kilowatts or more (greater than 5 horsepower)

-Under the new National Law for Domestic Commercial Vessels, commercial vessels are required to be subject to a Certificate of Operation in lieu of registration.
+Under the National Law for Domestic Commercial Vessels, commercial vessels are subject to a Certificate of Operation instead of registration.

 You'll need to provide:

 - proof of identity

 Proof of vessel acquisition

 You need to demonstrate your entitlement to register a vessel.
 To do this, you'll need a copy of a receipt, bill of sale or consignment note that includes the following details: